Cybersecurity Engineer & Technical Specialist · Author · Human

 I didn't start in cybersecurity.
 I started in a call center.

 People first.
 Process second.
-Tools last.
+Technology last.

 Career Journey